utom/sketch-measure/HOW-TO.md

 2. Click the `export` button in the **Toolbar** or use `⌃ + ⇧ + e`;

-   > if you want to create one artboard by one HTML file, please uncheck "Advanced mode".
+   > if you want to create one artboard by one HTML file, please uncheck the "Advanced mode" option.

 ![Spec export UI](http://utom.design/measure/docs/spec-export.png)